 Antibacterial Soap– Triclosan is a nasty, nasty ingredient in almost all products claiming to be “Antibacterial.”
 It is an endocrine disruptor and will wreak havoc on your hormone system and your man’s sperm quality.
 Avoid all “antibacterial” household products, soaps, gels, dishwashing detergent etc., and watch out for “triclosan” as an ingredient.
 Also, double check to make sure it isn’t in your toothpaste.
 Ew.

 Flame retardants– Flame retardent chemicals harm fertility and they are bad for babies.
 Unfortunately they are found in most couches, mattresses, and carpet padding.
 Luckily, some of the worst have been banned.
 When buying new furniture poney up the big bucks for pieces made of organic cotton, wool and latex, and avoid anything with a tag that says: “Complies with California TB117” (the law requiring furniture to be flame-retardant).
+Otherwise just wash your hands well and use a HEPA vaccuum weekly as the flame retardant chemicals accumulate in the dust in your house.

 Paint – Just don’t paint your walls.
 Glycol ethers, and other compounds found in paint have a detrimental effect on fertility and are linked to miscarriage and harm to semen quality.
 If you must paint your house, hire painters and have them do it with the windows open and only use Non-VOC paint.